loyola-chicago-english/graduate-handbook/handbook.md

 Each semester the Graduate School has funds to support graduate student travel for the purpose of presenting papers or chairing sessions at conferences.
 Funds are limited, so students should apply promptly upon acceptance of their papers or sessions.
-Information is available at <https://www.luc.edu/gradschool/currentstudents/graduateresearch/>.
+Information is available from the Graduate School's page on [Graduate Research](https://www.luc.edu/gradschool/currentstudents/graduateresearch/).

 The Department also has funding for attending summer seminars or conducting dissertation research at a research library outside Chicago.
 These are competitive awards offered each semester.